kabitat/kabitat/README.md

-### Hi there 👋
+### Hi, I'm Kabita 👋

+I'm a data and insight analyst, I use python, SQL and Excel to clean and draw insight from data!

+I'm always improving my skills and learning new things, and looking forward to expanding my career in data through machine learning projects and learning data engineering principles.

+- 🔭 I’m currently working on NLP; drawing insight from a Wikipedia scrape I've done: American movies from 1995.
+- 🌱 I’m currently learning the GCP platform (working towards the GCP Professional Data Engineer certification).
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/kabita-t-0279b9108/)

 <!--
 **kabitat/kabitat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->